 This is clearly Werner’s bread and butter, the position from which he has terrorised opposition defences since Ralph Hassenhüttl gave him a regular spot at the sharp end of his attack in 2016.

-It was that first year following his move from VfB Stuttgart to Leipzig that represented Werner’s best of his career until now, where the 29-cap Germany striker has equalled that 21 goal and seven assist tally with plenty of his side’s title race still to run.
+It was that first year following his move from VfB Stuttgart to Leipzig that represented Werner’s best of his career until now.

-It makes sense that the bulk of his goals (16) would also come from a central role, which sees Werner return a goal every 100 minutes.
+It makes sense that the bulk of his goals (20) would also come from a central role, which sees Werner return a goal inside every 100 minutes.

 Or as a No.10?

 Whereas Werner’s breakout at the Red Bull Arena four years ago saw him play very much on the shoulder of the last man, Nagelsmann has at times asked his pacy hitman to drop deeper and support Patrik Schick or Yussuf Poulsen alongside him.